Around the world, 1 in 6 people are living with a disability, representing 16% of the world’s population.

 We enhance the capacity of the disability movement to advance rights and inclusion of persons with disabilities.

-Since 2008, The Disability Rights Fund has resourced the disability movement in 32 countries around the world.
+Since 2008, The Disability Rights Fund has resourced the disability movement in 38 countries around the world.
+The Disability Rights Fund grants are searchable on the Foundation Center’s interactive website and can be found on DRAF’s countries page.